twigphp/Twig/doc/04-Extending-Twig.markdown

 Anatomy of an Extension
 -----------------------

-An extension is a class that implements the `Twig_ExtensionInterface`:
+An extension is a class that implements the following interface:

     [php]
     interface Twig_ExtensionInterface